badspacebar/sdk/resources/content.md

 * 1b.
 To obtain the "Community Developers" status:
     - User must display proficiency with the lua language
     - Communication with administration and users must be professional
+    - Your plugin needs to have enough users
 * 2a.
 The plugin must remain free, and any form of authentication or login is not allowed.
 * 2b.
 Any form of date verification, network verification, or version check is not allowed.
 * 3a.
 It is prohibited to add QQ group information in the plugin.